-Maria draws from observation and in response to listening.
-She draws on the quality of energy she encounters.
-The resulting image does not look like her subject but reveals the movement, which cannot be seen unless it is drawn.
-Drawing sound or dance, Maria distills the energy into line.
+Hayes draws from observation and listening.
+She draws literally and metaphorically on the quality of energy she encounters.
+The resulting image may not look like her subject but instead reveals accumulated observed traces, which cannot be recorded unless they are drawn.
+Hayes translates the energy of movement and sound into line.
+Video and projection technologies assist the work and bring her closer to the observed subject.
+Hayes uses an assisted environment to experiment with narrative and collaborate with other practitioners in live performance.

 To learn more about this work see ‘Shedding Skins’.

-Maria’s recent video works can be seen here.
-Scroll down to view the gallery of her drawings, prints and paintings and photos from her projects.
+Maria Hayes’s video works can be seen below, then scroll down to view the gallery of drawings, prints, paintings and photos of performances and projects.

 Raven Dance, Selkie Song 2010